MasterOdin/presto-client-node/README.md

     * Available options: presto, trino (default: presto)
   * timeout [integer :optional]
     * The seconds that a query is allowed to run before it starts returning results, defaults to 60 seconds.
 Set to `null` or `0` to disable.
+  * retries [integer :optional]
+    * Number of times to retry a 50x error before returning an error, defaults to 5.
+Set to `0` to disable.

 return value: client instance object